nashville-software-school/bangazon-inc/book-4-bangazon/chapters/ASPNET_IDENTITY_INTRO.md

 1. Remove the `Areas/Identity/Pages/Data` directory
 1. Remove the `Areas/Identity/ProjectStart.cs` file
-1. Create `Models.ApplicationUser` and add the additional properties.
+1. Create `Models.ApplicationUser` (_see below_) and add the additional properties.
-1. Update `Register.cshtml.cs`, `Register.cs` with
+1. Update `Register.cshtml.cs` with
-    1. Update `using` statement to your Models namespace
+    1. Replace every instance of `IdentityUser` with `ApplicationUser` and use the lightbulb to include the correct namespace.
     1. Update `InputModel` with corresponding properties
     1. Update `OnPostAsync` with corresponding properties
 1. Update `Views/Shared/_LoginPartial.cshtml` to use the `ApplicationUser` instead of `IdentityUser`